kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Aortic and bronchial branches - T

 #### Answer: A. Inferior thyroid artery - *FALSE* = D. Superior phrenic artery - TRUE
-- The blood supply to the oesophagus is classically divided into thirds.
-The upper third is supplied by branches of the inferior thyroid artery, the middle third from aortic oesophageal branches, and the lower third mainly from the left gastric artery, although contributions from the inferior phrenic are also received.
-The pericardiophrenic arterial branch of the internal thoracic acts as the superior diaphragmatic supply, but does not contribute branches to the oesophagus.
+- Blood supply to the oesophagus is classically divided into thirds
+- Pericardiophrenic arterial branch of internal thoracic
+	- acts as superior diaphragmatic supply
+	- but does not contribute branches to the oesophagus

+#### Blood Supply of Oesophagus - LEARN
+- Upper Third
+	- Inferior Thyroid Artery
+- Middle Third
+	- Aortic and Bronchial branches
+- Lower Third
+	- Left Gastric Artery
+	- also Inferior Phrenic

 ### Q73
 _High anal fistulae_:

-	A. Are more common than low anal fistulae - F
+	A. Are more common than low anal fistulae
 	B. Open into the rectum above the puborectalis muscle
-	C. Can be managed with a loose seton - F
+	C. Can be managed with a loose seton
-	D. Are typically associated with ulcerative colitis - F
+	D. Are typically associated with ulcerative colitis
-	E. May be laid open without hazard - F
+	E. May be laid open without hazard

 #### Answer: B. Open into the rectum above the puborectalis muscle - *FALSE* = C. Can be managed with a loose seton - TRUE
 - High anal fistulae can be difficult to manage as their treatment can involve dividing the anal sphincters
 - A loose seton helps establish drainage of sepsis
-	- great importance as the first step in managing any anal fistula
+	- great importance as first step in managing any anal fistula
-- **NOTE** High fistulae are seen in Crohn’s disease rather than ulcerative colitis
+- **NOTE** High fistulae are seen in *Crohn's disease* rather than ulcerative colitis

-### Q74 - LEARN
+### Q74
 Which of the following is NOT used in the definition of systemic inflammatory response syndrome (SIRS)?

-	A. Temperature >39 °C - T
+	A. Temperature >38 °C
-	B. Tachycardia >90 bpm - T
+	B. Tachycardia >90 bpm
-	C. Temperature <36 °C - T
+	C. Temperature <36 °C
 	D. Bradycardia <45 bpm
 	E. PaCO2 <4.3 kPa

 #### Answer: D. Bradycardia <45 bpm - TRUE
-- SIRS involves the systemic activation of the acute-phase response following an insult
+- SIRS = systemic activation of acute-phase response following an insult
 - SIRS is defined by the presence of two or more of the following
 	1. Tachycardia: >90 bpm
 	2. Respiratory rate: >20 bpm **or** PaCO2 of <4.3 kPa